WenqinSHAO/pvd-dev/README.md

 ```

 ### Inspect network settings
+TODO: modify the output according to the new parsing behaviour

 Once RAs are sent, it is time to inspect whether the hosts are correctly provisioned in this multiple-prefix environment.
 We provide _show_ option as a shorthand to inspect network configurations in certain network namespaces.
 ```